FAQs

 Will there be networking?

 There will be organized networking hours to connect with industry, academics, and project teams.
 There will also be numerous breaks, meals, and other opportunities to meet and share ideas.
 Sunday morning is dedicated to space, launch, and propulsion company networking.
+Take the opportunity to meet other teams and learn how they are solving similar challenges.

 I am a vendor/supplier to the community